pyepics/pyepics/doc/installation.rst

 pyepics with IronPython (Python written with .NET) has been recently reported, but is not routinely tested.

-Version 3.14 or higher of the EPICS Channel Access library is required for pyepics to actually communicate with Epics variables.
+The EPICS Channel Access library Version 3.14 or higher is required for pyepics to actually communicate with Epics variables.
 Specifically, the shared libraries libca and libCom (*libca.so* and *libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on Mac OSX, or *ca.dll* and *Com.dll* on